-History of Educational Ideas 0.5 unit An examination of the social, cultural, and ideological forces that have affected ideas about curriculum and its relationship to contemporary educational practices.
+History of Educational Ideas

+An examination of the social, cultural, and ideological forces that have affected ideas about curriculum and its relationship to contemporary educational practices.
 Various aspects of curriculum such as design, evaluation, implementation, and research are explored.

-Global Issues and Education I 0.5 unit This course is an introduction designed to enable teachers to bring global perspectives into their classrooms.
+Global Issues and Education I

+This course is an introduction designed to enable teachers to bring global perspectives into their classrooms.
 The course has particular relevance for global and social studies teachers, but also provides ideas in global education across the curriculum.
 Participants will examine the international context and will seek to identify and resolve fundamental questions.